Donald MacAlister: Early life

 Donald MacAlister was born in Perth, on 17 May 1854, the son of Daniel MacAlister (also spelt MacAllister), a publisher's agent and book-deliverer, living at 2 Earls Dykes in Perth who later went to live in Liverpool to work for Blackie and Son.
 His mother was Euphemia Kennedy and his younger brother, born in 1856, was Sir John MacAlister.
 He was cousin to Hugh Macalister.

 He rose in life from humble beginnings via school at the Liverpool Institute for Boys (founded 1825, closed 1985) to achieve the highest score in the final mathematics examinations at the University of Cambridge in 1877.
 In November 1877, he was elected a Fellow of St. John's College, Cambridge.

 He was a native speaker of Gaelic.

 Academic career and later life

 MacAlister remained a fellow of St. John's College until the end of his life, and was senior tutor from 1900 to 1904.
 In 1879, he published a paper in the Proceedings of the Royal Society on "The Law of the Geometric Mean."
-The work was in response to a question put by Francis Galton and contains what is now called the log-normal distribution.
+The work was in response to a question put by Francis Galton and contains what is now called the log-normal distribution and the definitions of lower and higher quartiles to go along the then-called “middlemost” (median).